Skip to content

 • Basic understanding of OAuth 2.0 authorization flows

-Standard OAuth Flow Implementation
+Standard OAuth flow implementation

-Step 1: Redirect Users to Tallyfy Authorization Page
+Step 1: Redirect users to Tallyfy authorization page

-Direct your users to Tallyfy’s authorization endpoint:
+Direct your users to the Tallyfy authorization endpoint:

 https://account.tallyfy.com/oauth/authorize?client_id=YOUR_CLIENT_ID&response_type=token&redirect_uri=YOUR_REDIRECT_URL